Paradoxical embolism

-An embolus, is described as a free-floating mass, located inside blood vessels that can travel from one site in the blood stream to another.
+An embolus is described as a free-floating mass, located inside blood vessels that can travel from one site in the blood stream to another.
 An embolus can be made up of solid (like a blood clot), liquid (like amniotic fluid), or gas (like air).
 Once these masses get "stuck" in a different blood vessel, it is then known as an "embolism."
-An embolism can cause ischemia - or damage to an organ from lack of oxygen.
-A paradoxical embolism is a specific type of embolism in which the emboli travels from the right side of the heart or "venous circulation," travels to the left side of the heart or "arterial circulation," and lodges itself in a blood vessel known as an artery.
-Thus, it is termed "paradoxical" because the emboli lands in an artery, rather than a vein.
+An embolism can cause ischemia—damage to an organ from lack of oxygen.
+A paradoxical embolism is a specific type of embolism in which the embolus travels from the right side of the heart (venous circulation) to the left side of the heart (arterial circulation) and lodges itself in a blood vessel known as an artery.
+It is termed "paradoxical" because venous emboli will usually be lodged in pulmonary artery in an event called pulmonary embolism, instead of systemic circulation.

 Pathophysiology

 An embolism may be made from any one of numerous materials that may find itself in a blood vessel, including a piece of a thrombus, known as a thromboembolism, air from an intravenous catheter, fat globules from bone marrow, amniotic fluid during birth.
 In order for an embolus to become a paradoxical embolus it must traverse from venous circulation, in the veins, to arterial circulation, in the arteries.
 There are many routes in which an embolism can traverse from the right (venous) side of the heart to the left (arterial) side of the heart.
 These routes include moving through a patent foramen ovale (a congenital hole connecting the right and left atria of the heart), a ventricular septal defect (a congenital hole connecting the ventricles), or a pulmonary arteriovenous fistula, where arteries in the lungs connect directly to veins without capillaries in between.
 Although there are many routes an embolism may take to enter the arterial circulation, the term paradoxical embolism most commonly refers to a clot passing through a patent foramen ovale.
-The formen ovale is open during development of the heart in a developing fetus, and normally closes soon after birth - studies have found that patent foramen ovale is present in a significant portion of the population into adulthood.
+The foramen ovale is open during development of the heart in a developing fetus, and normally closes soon after birth - studies have found that patent foramen ovale is present in a significant portion of the population into adulthood.

 Once an embolus enters arterial circulation it continually travels down arteries to smaller vessels before lodging itself in vessels and stopping blood flow to the tissues supplied by those blood vessels.
 Often, the embolus will reach the brain and cause permanent stoppage of blood flow to a region of the brain, a feared complication of paradoxical embolism.
 This stoppage of blood flow in the brain, or ischemia, is called a cerebral infarct, also known as a stroke.